Welcome to the ESL Academy at Northeastern State University!

 The application deadline for Spring is November 1st.

 · ESL Academy application with $25 non-refundable application fee (please call 918-444-2050 to pay with credit card)

-· Official high school transcripts with English translation
+· A copy of high school transcripts with English translation

 · WES Credential Evaluation for transfer or graduate students who have earned college credit outside the U.S.

 · Bank document with a minimum balance of $19,745 (USD)

 Please understand that Northeastern State University may require further certification of finances or advance payment of tuition and fees from students whose funds originate in countries where severe currency restrictions exist.